tlagos1/LoRA_IPv6_implementation/README.md

 ## Introduction

-LoRa is a Low-power, wide-area network that allows to build systems to obtain data on long distances using low bandwith, giving providing a long battery life to the nodes.
+LoRa is a Low-power, wide-area network that allows to build systems to obtain data on long distances using low bandwith, providing a long battery life to the nodes.
 This tecnology has the ability to send short packets using Direct Sequence Spread Spectrum (DSSS) in large time intervals.

 This project aims to implement IPv6 for LoRa networks including  Neighbor Discovery service and basic IPv6 configuration.